The 20 Most Competitive House Districts of 2026, by Rater Consensus

 How to read a race rating honestly

 Race ratings are expert judgments, not measurements, so this report treats the raters as named sources and aggregates them mechanically.
 Cook Political Report listed 18 Toss Ups as of June 18, 2026.
-Sabato's Crystal Ball listed 16 as of its June 9 update.
-Inside Elections listed 14.
-Eleven districts appear on all three lists, and those eleven fill the top of this table.
+Sabato's Crystal Ball listed 21 after its July 30, 2026 rating changes.
+Inside Elections listed 14 as of June 25.
+Thirteen districts appear on all three lists, and those thirteen fill the top of this table.
 Where the raters disagree, the disagreement is printed, attributed, and scored, not smoothed over.

-The topline stakes: Republicans hold the House 219 to 212 with four vacancies as of early July 2026, per 270toWin's live count.
-The consensus forecast has roughly 205 seats at least leaning Democratic, 211 at least leaning Republican, and about 19 in the disputed middle.
+The topline stakes: Republicans hold the House 219 to 212 with four vacancies as of early August 2026, per 270toWin's live count.
+The consensus forecast has about 208 seats at least leaning Democratic, 209 at least leaning Republican, and about 18 in the disputed middle.
 The twenty districts above are the disputed middle plus its nearest edges.
-Control of the chamber lives inside this list.
+Control of the chamber lives inside this list, and the subscores show how each seat earned its rank: the unanimous 9-point seats carry three Toss-up leans, while the 5-to-8-point seats carry a split the table prints in full.

 The 7,309-vote inheritance

 The 2026 battlefield was drawn by the 2024 photo finishes.
 Inside Elections documented that Republicans held the House majority by a combined 7,309 votes across their three closest wins: Mariannette Miller-Meeks by 799 votes in IA-1, Gabe Evans by 2,448 in CO-8, and Ryan Mackenzie by 4,062 in PA-7.
-All three seats sit at the top of this ranking with unanimous Toss-up ratings.
+All three seats sit at the top of this ranking with unanimous Toss-up ratings and the three highest margin-closeness subscores in the table.
+A fourth Pennsylvania seat sits just below them: Rob Bresnahan won PA-8 by 6,252 votes, 50.8 to 49.2 percent, and Sabato's Crystal Ball moved that seat to a unanimous Toss-up on July 30, 2026 (WNEP, 2024; Sabato's Crystal Ball, July 30, 2026).
 The two closest races in the country went the other way: Adam Gray won CA-13 by 187 votes and Derek Tran won CA-45 by 653, and both of those California seats now sit just off this list at Lean or Tilt Democratic (Inside Elections, 2025; 270toWin, 2026).
 A reader who wants to know whether the 2026 majority is really in play should start with a simple documented fact: five House seats were decided by fewer than 5,000 votes each last cycle.

 Redistricting rewrote the board mid-game

 This cycle's competitive map cannot be read without the mid-decade redistricting wave.
 Florida enacted a new congressional map on May 4, 2026, projected by its sponsors to produce a 24 to 4 Republican delegation, and a judge left it in effect for 2026 on May 26; it targets four Democratic incumbents including Debbie Wasserman Schultz, whose Broward-based FL-25 was redrawn into Republican-leaning territory that no longer contains her home (WUSF, June 15, 2026; NBC News, 2026).
-That is the only reason a seat she previously won comfortably appears at rank 11 with unanimous Toss-up ratings, and it is why Cook rates fellow Florida Democrats Kathy Castor and Lois Frankel as Lean Republican rather than safe.
-Crystal Ball's June 9 update likewise folded in new Louisiana and Alabama maps, and its analysts wrote separately that Virginia's voter-approved remap put Democrats on the cusp of 218 seats in the ratings (Sabato's Crystal Ball, 2026).
-The margins below are real, but several of the district lines under them are weeks old.
+That is the only reason a seat she previously won comfortably appears at rank 13 with unanimous Toss-up ratings, and it is why Sabato's Crystal Ball moved Kathy Castor's Tampa seat, FL-14, and Don Davis's northeastern North Carolina seat, NC-1, into the tossup column on July 30, 2026 after redistricting left both Democrats in districts Trump carried by about ten points (Sabato's Crystal Ball, July 30, 2026).
+Crystal Ball's earlier updates likewise folded in new Louisiana and Alabama maps, and its analysts wrote separately that Virginia's voter-approved remap put Democrats on the cusp of 218 seats in the ratings (Sabato's Crystal Ball, 2026).
+The margins below are real, but several of the district lines under them are weeks or months old, which is why FL-25's margin-closeness subscore is scored as new-map disruption rather than a certified 2024 margin.

 How the board moved between January 2025 and July 2026